 - Drill your enclosure.
 If utilizing a pre-drilled style enclosure, skip to Step 2.
 If using an uncut enclosure, it would be wise to pre-drill all the holes needed before assembling anything further.
-A drill guide can be found at wiredwatts.com/drillstuff.
+A drill guide can be found at wiredwatts.com/templates.
 If utilizing the provided drill pattern, be sure to only cut what you need.
 The pattern allows for 33 gland holes and 6 RJ45 holes, most installs only need 5 RJ45 and 32 small gland holes.
 Now would also be a good time to drill out a hole for a vent if you require one in your build.

 - Install AC Power Cables.
 Use the outside rounded nut from the PG9 glands and put them over the 18 AWG power cables in a way so the outside hole will rest upon the male end of the power cable.
 Install the rubber grommet from the PG9 gland on to the power cable.
 Insert the raw ends of the power cables through the PG9 glands on the bottom left of the box.
 Pull the cables all the way through the box but do not fasten the locking nuts or grommets.

 - Install the controller boards.
-If utilizing a Falcon controller system, use up to twelve of the M3 16mm screws, Nylon Spacers, and Lock Nuts to fasten the boards directly to the Clear Top Mounting Plate.
+If utilizing a Falcon controller system, use up to twelve of the M3 16mm Screws, Nylon Spacers, and Lock Nuts to fasten the boards directly to the Clear Top Mounting Plate.
 Four screws, spacers, and nuts should be used for each of up to three boards attached to this plate.
 A 5.5mm nut driver or set of pliers can be used on the back side of the Clear Top Mounting Plate to hold the lock nuts while fastening them.
 The screw should go all the way through the nut to create a tight fit.
-If utilizing a Kulp Lights controller, remove the Beaglebone Black / Green from the controller if previously installed.
+If utilizing a Kulp Lights controller, remove the Beaglebone from the controller if previously installed.
 Fasten the controller loosely to the Clear Top Mounting Plate utilizing between 5 and 7 M3 16mm Screws, Nylon Spacers, and Lock Nuts.
 Once the controller is loosely fitted to the Clear Top Mounting Plate, attach the Beaglebone to the controller on the bottom side of the Clear Top Mounting Plate.
 Once the Beaglebone has been installed, use a 5.5mm nut driver or set of pliers on the back side of the Clear Top Mounting Plate to hold the lock nuts while fastening them.
+All screws can now be secured into place.
 The screw should go all the way through the nut to create a tight fit.
 Now is a good time to install and secure the SD Card Extender (if applicable) with some double sided tape to the top of the Clear Top Mounting Plate.

 - Measure, cut, and install DC Wiring